Radial M\"untz-Sz\'asz Networks: Neural Architectures with Learnable Power Bases for Multidimensional Singularities: RMN: Architecture and Variants

 \begin{remark}[Clarification on Closed-Form Derivatives] The spatial derivatives $\nabla_{\bx} \phi$ and $\Delta_{\bx} \phi$ in \eqref{eq:rmn_gradient}--\eqref{eq:rmn_laplacian} are computed analytically using the formulas provided above, without invoking automatic differentiation.
 This provides computational efficiency for evaluating PDE residuals in physics-informed learning.
 However, the parameter gradients used for training, $\partial \mathcal{L}/\partial \theta$ with $\theta = \{a_k, \mu_k, c_0, \mu_{\log}, b_0\}$, still use standard backpropagation through the computational graph.
 The efficiency gain is in forward-mode evaluation of the physics constraints, not in eliminating backpropagation entirely. \end{remark}

-\paragraph{Architecture variants overview}
+\paragraph{Architecture Variants Overview}

 The basic RMN architecture handles purely radial functions.
 We now extend RMN to incorporate angular dependence and multiple singularity centers, and we summarize the model complexity across variants before detailing each variant.
-Figure~\ref{fig:rmn_variants} provides a schematic overview of the three variants.
+Figure~\ref{fig:three} and Figure~\ref{fig:rmn_variants} provide a schematic overview of the three variants.

-\paragraph{Parameter count summary} For reproducibility and fair comparison, Table~\ref{tab:param_counts} provides exact parameter counts for all RMN variants.
+\paragraph{Parameter Count Summary} For reproducibility and fair comparison, Table~\ref{tab:param_counts} provides exact parameter counts for all RMN variants.

-For comparison: MLP baseline has 33,537 parameters, corresponding to 4 hidden layers $\times$ 128 units, and SIREN has 8,577 parameters.
+For comparison: the MLP baseline has 33,537 parameters, corresponding to 4 layers $\times$ 128 units, and SIREN has 8,577 parameters.